microsoft/pyright/docs/type-concepts.md

     print(y) # No error
 ```

-This can be especially useful when exhausting all members in an enum.
+This can be especially useful when exhausting all members in an enum or types in a union.

 ```python
 from enum import Enum